 - For administrative aspects of the Course: contact the course coordinator. - For content questions relating to a specific lecture or topic: contact the faculty presenter for that specific portion of the course or your SE MI on-site instructor. - For absences/missed exams (see excused absence information below) - Please set your notifications in D2L to immediate to receive posted News announcements.
 You may choose to receive notifications by email or SMS.

 Office Hours

-Questions concerning may be discussed individually by making an appointment with the Course Coordinator, Dr. Rosenberg, via e-mail: rosen119@msu.edu.
+Questions concerning may be discussed individually by making an appointment with the Course Coordinator, Dr. Rosenberg via e-mail: rosen119@msu.edu.
+The course coordinator is generally available by appointment.

 Course Web Site